 Agreement concerning priority data types infers that efforts during the interim period should focus on the adoption of standards to meet perceived priority data requirements.
-In practical terms, this implies that the onus be placed on reaching agreement over appropriate standards applicable to the collection, verification and dissemination of catch and effort and observer data.
+In practical terms, this implies that the onus be placed on reaching agreement over appropriate standards applicable to the collection, verification and dissemination of annual catch estimates, catch and effort data and observer port sampling data.